ReginaldAnthony/Employee-Dataset/README.md

 * What is the distribution of educational qualifications among employees?
 * How does the length of service (Joining Year) vary across different cities?
+* What is the gender distribution within the workforce?
+Assess gender diversity within the company.
+Calculate gender ratios, analyze gender-related trends.
+* Are there any patterns in leave-taking behavior among employees?